Well-posedness for viscosity solutions of the one-phase Muskat problem in all dimensions: Introduction

 \begin{theorem} Given any $f_0\in BUC(\real^d)$, there exists a unique viscosity solution, $f\in C^0(\real^d\times [0,T))$, to (\ref{eqIntro:MuskatHJB}).
 Furthermore, if $f_0$ has a modulus of continuity, $\om$, then for each $t\in[0,T)$, $f(\cdot, t)$ has the same modulus of continuity. \end{theorem}

-This is the first well-posedness result for the one-phase Muskat problem with bounded and uniformly continuous initial datum that holds in general dimension $d$ and with no periodicity assumptions.
-We note that Theorem \ref{thmIntro:MuskatExistUnique} ensures that if the initial data $f_0$ is Lipschitz, then the solution $f$ is also Lipschitz, with the same Lipschitz norm.
+This is the first well-posedness result for viscosity solutions of the one-phase Muskat problem --- more precisely, to equation (\ref{eqIntro:MuskatHJB}) --- with bounded and uniformly continuous initial datum that holds in general dimension $d$ and with no periodicity assumptions.
+A key advantage of working with viscosity solutions is that the equation holds pointwise wherever the solution is \emph{locally} regular enough.
+We refer to this as the pointwise evaluation property; see Section \ref{sec:PointwiseEvaluationH}, Proposition \ref{propViscSol:pointwise-testing}, and Section \ref{ss:punctually}.